 Search for journals and publishers in Sherpa Romeo

-Through negotiated publishing agreements, researchers at Lund University can publish open access in hybrid and open access journals at favorable terms.
-Some publishers give a discount on APC.
+Agreements with publishers allow researchers at Lund University to publish open access in hybrid or fully open access journals.
+Some publishers give discounts on article processing charges (APCs).

 Read more about all the publishing agreements and discounts